Feldherren/PTU-data-extractor/README.md

 Earlier Pokemon with no gender have 'No Gender' in Gender Ratio.
 More-recent legendaries have 'Genderless' instead, but I think they're supposed to be the same.

+Meloetta Aria 'Form', rather than Forme.

-Meloetta has the Advanced Ability 'Spining Dance'; should be 'Spinning Dance'.
+Meloetta Step Forme has the Advanced Ability 'Spining Dance'; should be 'Spinning Dance'.
+Also, the name is printed as Form, where it should be Forme.